-Sex crimes against children are a very sensitive and emotional issue for many people who care about children:
+Sex crimes against minors are a very sensitive and emotional issue for many people who care about children:

 - Parents and other family members

 - Teachers and schools

 Politicians often promise to "crack down on" crimes including sex crimes against minors as a way of galvanizing strong public sentiment.
 If you have been charged with a sex crime involving a minor, it is especially important to talk to a lawyer as soon as possible, while a case is "fresh."
 Consult with an experienced sex crimes defense attorney before talking to police investigators, social workers who ask to discuss an incident or any other person who appears to be probing for information related to allegations of any sex crime involving children:

 - Solicitation of a minor for sex